Analysis | Who Is Gautam Adani and What Is Hindenburg Research?

 5. Why did shares in Adani Group companies fall?

-They quickly lost roughly $50 billion in market value after Hindenburg Research, founded by short-seller Nathan Anderson, issued a 100-page report on Jan.
-24 containing wide-ranging allegations of stock manipulation and accounting fraud that it said dated back decades.
-The Adani Group dismissed the report as “maliciously mischievous” and said it’s exploring legal action.
+They quickly lost roughly $50 billion in market value after Hindenburg Research, founded by short-seller Nathan Anderson, issued a 100-page report containing wide-ranging allegations of stock manipulation and accounting fraud that it said dated back decades.
+The Adani Group dismissed the report as “maliciously mischievous” and said it’s exploring legal action as well as preparing a detailed rebuttal.

 6. What is Hindenburg Research?

-Note: (An earlier version corrected the spelling of Shuli Ren in Reference Shelf)